-Wireless (Wi-Fi) Smart-Wired-Home solutions for large sized homes from $1,369
+Wireless (Wi-Fi) Smart-Wired-Home solutions for large sized homes

 No matter how the internet is delivered to your home or office (NBN, HFC, ADSL, 4G) there still exists the problem of providing the Wi-Fi Internet signal throughout the building to be used by phones, tablets, laptops, smart-tvs, fetch boxes, Apple TV etc.

 The Internet signal comes into your home or office via a telephone cable, optical fibre or HFC cable, terminated on an internal wall.
 A router/modem is attached to that socket (or the NBN box) and this provides internet services either via a cable or wire to your computer or by a Wireless Wi-Fi signal that is produced by the modem.